volusiaidpa/volusiaidpa.github.io/index.md

 <br />
 <p>IDPA Matches are held at the Volusia County Gun and Hunt Club on the Second Sunday of each month.
 We normally have 6 stages
  for our monthly matches and also offer a 5x5 classifier after each match.
 We support all divisions including the specialy Carry Optics and Pistol Caliber Carbine divisions.
-Typical minimum round count is about 100 rounds.
-Pre-registration via Practiscore is strongly encouraged for the IDPA Match and is <strong>mandatory</strong> for the 5x5 classifier.
+Typical minimum round count is between 90-120 rounds.
+Pre-registration via Practiscore is strongly encouraged for the IDPA Match and the 5x5 classifier.
 Our matches take full advantage of the excellent facilities at the VCGHC including a huge array of steel and moving targets and a shoot-house.
 We are an IDPA-affiliated club and our matches are operated in accordance with the current IDPA Rulebook.</p>

 <h5 style="color: red;">SERPA-style holsters with trigger finger activated retention systems are banned at this and many other matches for safety reasons.</h5><br />

-<h5 style="color: red;">Gun handling at any location other than a Safe Table will result in disqualification.
+<h5 style="color: red;">Gun handling (other than while shooting a stage) at any location other than a Safe Table will result in disqualification.
 Gearing up at your car is allowed as long as you
 bring your cased or bagged gun to a designated Safe Table to holster it.
 Regardless of Safe Table orientation muzzles should be pointed at the nearest berm at all times while using a Safe Table.</h5><br />

+<h5 style="color: red;">Due to our use of steel targets eye protection is required at all times while on club property.
+You should not exit your vehicle without eye protection.</h5><br />

 <h4>The match entry fee is $15 for VCGHC members and $20 for non-members.</h4><br />